 3. This is the will of God, your sanctification, that you refrain from immorality,

-8. Therefore, he who despises, despises not man but God, who gave you His holy Spirit.
+8. Wherefore then, he who despises you, despises not man but God, who gave you His holy Spirit.

 ¶13.
 Brothers, we would not have you ignorant concerning those who fall asleep, so that you do not grieve as others do, who have no hope.